-Specialties: Naming, Naming systems, Taglining, Concepting, Pitches, Brainstorms, Positioning statements and manifestos, Voice work, Copywriting, Press Releases, Agent query letters, Artist statements, Manuscript consultations, Speeches, French to English translation, Branding, trend forecasting, curation and direction of creative leadership retreats.
+Specialties: Naming, Naming systems, Taglining, Concepting, Pitches, Brainstorms, Positioning statements and manifestos, Voice guidelines, Copywriting, Press Releases, Speeches, Artist statements, Manuscript consultations, Project synopses, Loglines, Agent query letters, French to English translation, Trend forecasting, curation and direction of creative leadership retreats.

 Languages: English (native), French (bilingual), Spanish (beginner), Italian (notions)

 Because of the confidential nature of the work that Courtney takes on, she does not maintain a portfolio.
 Work samples can be provided upon request, and selected testimonials are below.
 You can reach Courtney about a potential naming or copywriting opportunity at cbmaum at gmail dot com.